BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 ## Variables selection

-One last hyperparameters that we did not discuss yet, and that is common to all models is the subset of variables to use as inputs for the model.
-Usually the choice of the variable depends on the field of application of the model.
+There is one hyperparameter that we did not discuss yet, and that is common to all models: the subset of variables to use as inputs for the model.
+The choice of the variable depends firstly of our understanding of the context.
+Only the variables that are supposed to be correlated to predicted target should be included (and only those that we can measure before making a new prediction, for practical reasons).

+Sometimes however we are not sure what